morgan311/UbuntuNetworkServices/README.md

 Now we can set up some redirections of sites we do not want out users to access.
 To do so we need to create another ACL.

 At the bottom of the ACL section of /etc/squid/squid.conf add the following two lines
-* acl blocksites dstdomain .neverssl.com
+* acl blockedsites dstdomain .neverssl.com
 * deny_info https://www.google.com all
 **In the top line you can add the domains you wish to block

 At the top of the http_access section add the following line **above** your allow statement
-* http_reply_access deny blocksites all
+* http_reply_access deny blockedsites all

 Next we need to set up the proxy to act transparently, to do so we need to add a new rule to our /etc/ufw/befor.rules
 * sudo nano /etc/ufw/before.rules